 What is a Zero Trust Security Model?

 A zero trust security model is a security concept that has been receiving a lot of attention lately.
-The term “zero trust” refers to the idea that organizations should not automatically trust any user, system, or IoT devices regardless of whether they are inside or outside the network perimeter.
+The term “zero trust” refers to the idea that organizations should not automatically trust any user, system, or IoT devices regardless of whether they are inside or outside of the network perimeter.

 In the past, organizations would typically have a “castle and moat” approach to security, where the perimeter was heavily fortified and only trusted users/devices were allowed inside.
-However, this approach is no longer effective in today’s world, where IoT devices are often spread out across different locations.
+However, this approach is no longer effective in today’s world, where IoT devices and applications are often spread out across different locations.
 With the rise of IoT devices, there are an increasing number of entry points into networks, making it more difficult to secure them using traditional methods.

 Why Adopt the Zero Trust Security Model?

 Adopting a zero trust security model will make your board of directors comfortable.